Penny: South Africa

 The penny that was brought to the Cape Colony (in what is now South Africa) was a large coin—36 mm in diameter, 3.3 mm thick, and 1 oz—and the twopence was correspondingly larger at 41 mm in diameter, 5 mm thick and 2 oz.
 On them was Britannia with a trident in her hand.
 The English called this coin the Cartwheel penny due to its large size and raised rim, but the Capetonians referred to it as the Devil's Penny as they assumed that only the Devil used a trident.
 The coins were very unpopular due to their large weight and size.
 On 6 June 1825, Lord Charles Somerset, the governor, issued a proclamation that only British Sterling would be legal tender in the Cape Colony (colonial South Africa).
 The new British coins (which were introduced in England in 1816), among them being the shilling, six-pence of silver, the penny, half-penny, and quarter-penny in copper, were introduced to the Cape.
 Later two-shilling, four-penny, and three-penny coins were added to the coinage.
 The size and denomination of the 1816 British coins, with the exception of the four-penny coins, were used in South Africa until 1960.

 Criticism of continued use

 Handling and counting penny coins entail transaction costs that may be higher than a penny.
 It has been claimed that, for micropayments, the mental arithmetic costs more than the penny.
 Changes in the market prices of metals, combined with currency inflation, have caused the metal value of penny coins to exceed their face value.

-Australia and New Zealand adopted 5¢ and 10¢, respectively, as their lowest coin denomination, followed by Canada, which adopted 5¢ as its lowest denomination in 2012.
+Canada adopted 5¢ as its lowest circulating denomination in 2013.
 Several nations have stopped minting equivalent value coins, and efforts have been made to end the routine use of pennies in several countries.
 In the UK, since 1992, one- and two-penny coins have been made from copper-plated steel (making them magnetic) instead of bronze.